 This award recognizes that the Torrington Public Schools are leading the way with learning opportunities as outlined in the new federal education legislation, the Every Student Succeeds Act (ESSA).
 The legislation, signed into law in December 2015, replaces No Child Left Behind Act (NCLB), which was often criticized for an overemphasis on testing—while leaving behind subject such as music.
 ESSA recommends music and the arts as important elements of well-rounded education for all children.

-Best Communities for Music Education designation brings attention to the importance of keeping music education part of school’s core education and music’s vital role in student success in school.
+As Torrington finalizes its 2016-2017 budget, the NAMM Foundation’s Best Communities for Music Education Award and the implementation of the federal ESSA law bring attention to the importance of keeping music education part of the school’s core education for all students.
+It also highlights music’s vital role in students’ overall success in school

 Community music programs have been drawing increased attention because of a landmark study by Northwestern University brain scientists.
 These researchers found new links between students in community music programs and academic success in subjects such as reading.

 Beyond the Northwestern study, other reports indicate that learning to play music can boost academic and social skills, such as processing math and learning to cooperate in group settings.

 A 2015 study, “Striking A Chord” supported by the NAMM Foundation, also outlines the overwhelming desire by teachers and parents for music education opportunities for all children as part of the school curriculum.

 Torrington Public Schools have received this national designation of Best Communities for Music Education in America sixteen times since 2000.
 This makes Torrington the most recognized school district in Connecticut and one of only two nationwide that have received this honor sixteen times.

 # # #